Like a Virgin (song): 1984 MTV Video Music Awards

-On September 14, 1984, Madonna opened the inaugural MTV Video Music Awards ceremony with "Like a Virgin"; she initially wanted to perform with a full-grown Bengal tiger, but this idea was quickly nixed.
-Instead, she emerged from a 17-foot wedding cake, donning a white wedding dress with a bustier, pearls, rosaries, lace fingerless gloves, and a belt with a buckle that read "Boy Toy".
-During the number, she slithered and writhed across the floor, with her dress going up and her underpants showing.
-The singer explained that this was not intentional, as one of her shoes had come off at the beginning and she simply had tried to reach for it; "I thought, 'Well, I'll just pretend I meant to do this,' and I dove on the floor and I rolled around", she later recalled.
+On September 14, 1984, Madonna opened the inaugural MTV Video Music Awards with a performance of "Like a Virgin.
+She originally wanted to perform with a live Bengal tiger, but MTV rejected the idea.
+Instead, she emerged atop a 17 ft wedding cake wearing a white bridal ensemble with a bustier, pearls, rosaries, lace fingerless gloves and a "Boy Toy" belt buckle.
+As she descended from the cake, she removed her shoes and veil before loosening her hair, then crawled, rolled and writhed across the stage, exposing her slip, garters and underwear beneath the wedding dress.
+Madonna later recalled that the choreography had been improvised after one of her shoes slipped off during her descent from the cake.
+"So I thought, 'Well, I'll just pretend I meant to do this', and I dove on the floor and I rolled around", she said.